 What inspires your approach to colour and pattern?

 It all comes from the piece really and what materials we have to hand.
-Once you sand off the awful varnish from a lovely piece of antique furniture, it’s a blank canvas.
+Once you sand off the awful varnish from a lovely piece of vintage furniture, it’s a blank canvas.
 From there you make your decisions.

 If it’s a traditional piece then we will use traditional fabric and colours, often highlighting the wood grain.
 If it’s modern, it allows us to be as creative as we want really.